Omaha Child Custody Lawyers

 Types of Child Custody in Nebraska

-In Nebraska, child custody matters are a critical component of family law cases, and understanding the various types of child custody is essential when making decisions that affect the well-being of children.
+In Nebraska, child custody matters are a critical component of family law cases.
+Understanding the various types of child custody is essential when making decisions that affect the well-being of children.

 The state recognizes two primary forms of child custody: